ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper_README.md

 The signal processing chain can thus be tested and developed in a Python environment and then easily converted to a C implementation running on a Cortex-M or Cortex-A board.

-It is an experimental wrapper with some limitations as described in the sections below.

 A tutorial is also available but with less details than this README: https://developer.arm.com/documentation/102463/latest/